-\paragraph{Neural Networks} One main challenge of using well known hyper-parameter optimization in AutoML such as Sequential Model-Based Optimization (SMBO) and SMAC, is the time needed for performing necessary iterations.
-These iterative algorithms take remarkable amount of time to optimize the hyper-parameters and this is highly prohibitive in RL framework.
+One main challenge of using well-known hyper-parameter optimization in AutoML, such as sequential model-based optimization (SMBO) and SMAC, is the time needed to perform necessary iterations.
+These iterative algorithms take a remarkable amount of time to optimize the hyper-parameters, and this is highly prohibitive in the RL framework.
 This challenge is the motivation of developing a neural network for finding a mapping between data and hyper-parameters \cite{chen2020automatic}.
-The meta-features of the dataset are the input of a Convolutional Neural Network (CNN) and hyper-parameters of the algorithm are the output.
+The meta-features of the dataset are the input of a Convolutional Neural Network (CNN), and the hyper-parameters of the algorithm are the output.
 Training the CNN is based on supervised learning using subsets of a large dataset as the training data.
 The target hyper-parameters used for supervised learning are obtained by Bayesian Optimization.